-It has always been a dream of mine to be have a clutter free home.
+It has always been a dream of mine to have a clutter-free home.

 In fact, when we moved into this house several years ago I thought I did a great job of only bringing the things we loved or needed.

-Since then I have noticed that the clutter is beginning to take over the home, and I decided that 2016 was going to be the year that I finally took control of the clutter build up that was happening around us.
+Since then I have noticed that the clutter is beginning to take over the home, and I decided that this year was going to be the year that I finally took control of the clutter build up that was happening around us.

 If something doesn’t bring some kind of value to my life then it needs to go.
 If I don’t use it regularly or it doesn’t make me smile then I need to decide which pile it belongs in and quickly move it before I have time to overthink it.

 Two things that always have the ability to sabotage me:

 As soon as I decide to begin the daily challenge I will set a timer for 15 minutes and grab as many things as I can and place them in the pile they belong in.

 *Saving Dollars and Sense Tip: Setting a timer helps me from overthinking or second guessing my initial response.